This page was last updated: May 30th, 2022

 Volunteer Cornwall also provide a similar service, again, charged by the mile.
 Contact them on 01872 265300.

 There are also a range of community transport schemes running throughout the county.
-Please visit the Cornwall Council Community Transport Schemes page for more information.
+Please visit the Cornwall Council Community Transport page for more information.

 If you receive Income Support or other benefits, you might be able to reclaim your travel and parking expenses under the Healthcare Travel Costs Scheme.
 More information about the scheme and details of how to claim are available on NHS Choices.